Zend_Service_Delicious is simple API for using

 Example 767.
 Get all posts

-provides three methods for retrieving
+Zend_Service_Delicious provides three methods for retrieving

-.
+and getAllPosts().
 All of these methods return an instance of

-, which holds all retrieved posts.
+Zend_Service_Delicious_PostList, which holds all retrieved posts.

 /** * Get posts matching the arguments.
 If no date or url is given, * most recent date will be used. * * @param string $tag Optional filtering by tag * @param Zend_Date $dt Optional filtering by date * @param string $url Optional filtering by url * @return Zend_Service_Delicious_PostList */ public function getPosts($tag = null, $dt = null, $url = null); /** * Get recent posts * * @param string $tag Optional filtering by tag * @param string $count Maximal number of posts to be returned * (default 15) * @return Zend_Service_Delicious_PostList */ public function getRecentPosts($tag = null, $count = 15); /** * Get all posts * * @param string $tag Optional filtering by tag * @return Zend_Service_Delicious_PostList */ public function getAllPosts($tag = null);

-Instances of this class are returned by the getPosts()
+Instances of this class are returned by the getPosts(),

-methods of
+getUserPosts() methods of

-For easier data access this class implements the Countable
+For easier data access this class implements the Countable,

-, and ArrayAccess
+Iterator, and ArrayAccess interfaces.

 Example 768.
 Accessing post lists